guardian/facia-tool/client-v2/src/shared/README.md

 ### Fetching data

-To use the library, you have to dispatch three actions: `articleFragmentsReceived`, `externalArticlesReceived` and `collectionReceived` actions.
+To use the library, you have to dispatch three actions: `cardsReceived`, `externalArticlesReceived` and `collectionReceived` actions.

 `externalArticlesReceived` expects a payload that is an object, which has external article ids as keys and external articles as values.

 Note that the articles in the Collection are stored as an array of ids.
-The articles that these ids refer to should be passed to the `articleFragmentsReceived` action.
+The articles that these ids refer to should be passed to the `cardsReceived` action.

-`articleFragmentsReceived` expects in it's payload on object where keys are Article Fragment uuids and values are the article fragments themselves.
+`cardsReceived` expects in it's payload on object where keys are Article Fragment uuids and values are the article fragments themselves.

 `collectionReceived` action expects a collection in its payload.